ryanshores/ryanshores.github.io/README.md

-# resume-starter-code
+# username.github.io

-A general resume to use as a [GitHub Page](https://pages.github.com).
+Starter HTML resume to use as a [GitHub Page](https://pages.github.com).

 ## Origin